apt1002/welly-parser/README.md

 ## Status

-Unfinished.
 The API is incomplete and in flux.
 The syntax is in less flux, but could still change in the details.

-Missing features that I do plan to include in the first release include e.g. statements and some type literals.
+Missing features that I do plan to include in the first release include some type literals.
 Missing features that I don't plan for the first release include floating point literals.
 These will be added later.

 ## Syntax choices